OpenCL/OpenCLCXXPortingGuidelines/OpenCLCToOpenCLCppPortingGuidelines.md

 > Go to [Address Spaces Library](#S-OpenCLCXXSTL-AddressSpacesLibrary) section of The Porting Guidelines to read more about address space pointers and address space storage classes.

-It is still possible for OpenCL C++ compile to deduce an address space based on the scope where an object is declared:
+It is still possible for OpenCL C++ compiler to deduce an address space based on the scope where an object is declared:

 * If a variable is declared in program scope, with `static` or `extern` specifier and the standard